KangLin/LunarCalendar/README.md

 The lunar calendar written by Qt.
 It provides:

 - A lunar calendar library of Qt GUI, support QSS.
+   + solar calendar
+   + Lunar calendar
+   + Gregorian and Lunar Festival
+   + Gregorian and Lunar Day (eg birthday, wedding anniversary, etc.)
+   + month view
+   + week view
 - A simple calendar app.
+Used to illustrate how to use this lunar calendar library.
 - A complete application of this library [Tasks](https://github.com/KangLin/Tasks)

 ------------------------------------------------